 When a client relationship is terminated, information regarding KYC is stored for 5 years according to the Danish Anti-Money Laundering Act.

 You have certain rights under the General Data Protection Regulation.
 These include the following:

-- Correction of incorrect or incomplete data: You have the right to rectification of inaccurate personal data concerning you.
-Further, you have the right to have incomplete personal data completed.
+- Correction of incorrect or incomplete data: You have the right to rectification of inaccurate personal data concerning you and to have incomplete personal data completed.

-- Erasure: If there is no longer a legal basis for the processing of personal data you have the right to obtain the erasure of personal data concerning you and we have the obligation to erase personal data without undue delay.
-However, due to financial regulation, we are in many cases obliged to retain personal data during the customer relationship, and even after that, e.g. to comply with a legal or regulatory obligation or where processing is carried out to manage legal claims.
+- Erasure: If there is no longer a legal basis for our processing of personal data you have the right to obtain the erasure of personal data concerning you and we have the obligation to erase personal data without undue delay.
+However, due to financial regulation, we are in many cases obliged to retain personal data during a client relationship, and even after that, e.g. to comply with a legal or regulatory obligation or where processing is carried out to manage legal claims.

-- Right to object to processing: In certain specific cases you have the right to object to processing of personal data concerning you.
-We may not be able to comply with such request where there are compelling legitimate grounds for us to process your personal data which override your interests, rights and freedoms or where the processing of your personal data is required for compliance with a legal or regulatory obligation or relating to legal proceedings.
+- Object to processing: In certain specific cases you have the right to object to processing of personal data concerning you.
+We may not be able to comply with such request where there are compelling legitimate grounds for us to process your personal data or where the processing of your personal data is required for compliance with a legal or regulatory obligation or relating to legal proceedings.

-- Right to data portability: You have in certain cases the right to receive the personal data concerning you which you have provided to us, in a structured, commonly used and machine-readable format and you have the right to transmit those data to another controller without hindrance.
+- Data portability: You have in certain cases the right to receive the personal data concerning you which you have provided to us, in a structured, commonly used and machine-readable format and you have the right to transmit those data to another controller without hindrance.

 Your request to exercise your rights as listed above will be assessed given the circumstances in the individual case.